The University of Virginia Collection on the Events in Charlottesville, VA, August 11-13, 2017

 Conditions Governing Use

-According to news sources, University officials were aware of this event hours before it began.
-However, there was no action taken to prevent the mob's tresspass onto University grounds, despite their violation of University policy.
-Nor was there any attempt made to prevent the violence.
+According to news sources, University officials were informed of the planned march hours before it began.
+However, no action was taken to prevent the mob's tresspass onto University grounds, despite their violation of University policy.
+Nor was there any attempt made to prevent possible violence.
 Reports state that University officials and University Police were unprepared for the event, and University Police only dispersed the crowd after aid was provided by the Charlottesville Police Department.

-On August 12, 2017 right wing and white nationalist groups gathered in Charlottesville to oppose a plan to remove the statue of Robert E. Lee from Emancipation Park.
-This same plan also prompted a similar protest in May, 2017, led by white nationalist Richard Spencer, and the Ku Klux Klan rally on July 8, 2017.
-Jason Kessler had previously obtained a permit to convene a rally at the Lee Statue, an event that was called “Unite the Right”.
+On August 12, 2017, right-wing and white-nationalist groups gathered in Charlottesville to oppose a plan to remove the statue of Robert E. Lee from Emancipation Park.
+This same plan also prompted a similar protest in May, 2017, led by white nationalist Richard Spencer, and a Ku Klux Klan rally on July 8, 2017.
+Jason Kessler had obtained a permit prior to August 12 to convene a rally at the Lee Statue, an event that was called “Unite the Right”.
 The rally was much larger than the July KKK rally that took place in Charlottesville, and was a more significant public safety challenge for officials and authorities, despite the attempt by city council to move the event’s location to McIntire Park.

 The violence spread beyond the park to Market Street, Justice Park, High Street, Water Street, and the Downtown Mall, culminating in the death of 32-year-old paralegal, Heather Heyer, who was killed when James Alex Fields, Jr. drove his car into a crowd of counter-protesters at 4th and Water Streets.
 Nineteen people were injured when the car drove into the crowd, and at least 15 others were injured that day, including DeAndre Harris, a man beaten in an altercation with “Unite the Right” ralliers.
 Several hours after the incident that killed Heather Heyer, two Virginia state troopers, Lt.
 H. Jay Cullen and Trooper Berke M. M. Bates, died in a helicopter accident while monitoring the demonstrations.